ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 | Level 4 | Difficult - Ocean    |
 | Level 5 | Very Difficult - End |

-{% version "1.18.2" before=true %}
-## Plantation Fields
-These features do not exist before 1.19.2.

-### Vertically Growing Plants (Upwards and Downwards)

-These must be planted manually.

-### Treeside Plants

-These must be planted manually.

-### Bonemealed Fields

-These must be planted manually.

-### Percentage-based Harvesting

-These must be planted manually.
-{% endversion %}

 {% version "1.19.2" after=true %}
 ## Plantation Fields